openstack-archive/refstack-client/README.rst

 4. Validate your setup by running a short test.

-   `./refstack-client test -c <Path of the tempest configuration file to use>`
+   `./refstack-client test -c <Path of the tempest configuration file to use> -vv -t "tempest.api.identity.admin.v2.test_roles"`
-                  `-vv -t "tempest.api.identity.admin.v2.test_roles"`

     or

-   `./refstack-client test -c <Path of the tempest configuration file to use>`
+   `./refstack-client test -c <Path of the tempest configuration file to use> -vv -t "tempest.api.identity.v2.test_token"`
-                   `-vv -t "tempest.api.identity.v2.test_token"`

 5. Run a full API test set.

    `./refstack-client test -c <Path of the tempest configuration file to use> -vv`

    **Note:**

    a.
 Adding -v option will show the summary output.
    b.
 Adding -vv option will show the Tempest test result output.
    c.
 Adding -t option will only test a particular test case or a test group.
-      This option can be used for quick verification of the target test cases (i.e. -t "tempest.api.identity.admin.test_roles").
+      This option can be used for quick verification of the target test cases.
+      For example:

+      `-t "tempest.api.identity.v2.test_token"`

+      `-t "--load-list /tmp/test-list.txt"`

    d.
 Adding --upload option will have your test results be uploaded to the
       default Refstack API server or the server specified by --url.
    e.
 Adding --url option will allow you to change where test results should